-As a teenager growing up in Germany, Martin Erwig, who played classical guitar, decided it would be much cooler to play in a rock band.
-So, to earn enough money for an electric guitar and amplifier, he worked at construction sites doing physical labor like shoveling gravel and carrying stones.
+As a teenager growing up in Germany, Martin Erwig learned classical guitar, but he decided it would be cooler to play in a rock band.
+To earn enough money for an electric guitar and amplifier, he worked at construction sites doing physical labor, like shoveling gravel and carrying stones.

-“It was that experience of ‘getting my hands dirty’ that made me appreciate working with my head!” he laughs.
+“It was that experience of getting my hands dirty that made me appreciate working with my head,” he said.
 It also succeeded in getting him the required equipment to form a band, and they played their own songs at school functions.

-“I’ve moved beyond that now, though, and returned to my classical guitar roots,” he says.
+“I’ve moved beyond that now, though, and returned to my classical guitar roots,” he said.

 “Being able to create your own world and then change the rules to see what happens — that was very fascinating to me.
-It still is!” he says.
+It still is!” he said.

-After that experience there was no question that he wanted to study computer science in college.
-Although more physical work was in store for him first — he completed a 15-month compulsory stint in the Army as a tank driver before he started on his studies at University of Dortmund in Germany.
+After that experience, there was no question that he wanted to study computer science in college, although more physical work was in store for him first.
+He completed a 15-month compulsory stint in the army as a tank driver before starting his studies at University of Dortmund in Germany.

-Although he has done some research since then in databases, more recently his work has focused on domain-specific languages (DSL).
+More recently his work has focused on domain-specific languages (DSL).
 It’s an area that appeals to his interest in creating an environment where things can be expressed in a more succinct way.
-For example, he helped researchers in oceanography who needed to make simulation programs for ocean modeling, and the DSL developed by Erwig simplified their job by creating the ocean modeling tools they needed.
+For example, he helped researchers in oceanography who needed to make simulation programs for ocean modeling, and the DSL he developed simplified their job by creating the ocean modeling tools they needed.

 His desire to think deeply and analyze various topics extends also to his leisure time.
 Both he and his son share an interest in debate.

-“I view the University as not just a place where we infiltrate students with specific technical knowledge, but I see it as a place where students learn how to think and how to be independent as people,” he says.
+“I view the University as not just a place where we provide students with specific technical knowledge, but as a place where students learn how to think and how to be independent as people,” he said.

 —By Rachel Robertson